yunojuno/django-request-profiler/CONTRIBUTING.md

 # Contributing

-We, as YunoJuno, will be building this app out to support out specific inbound email requirements - which is primarily around support for SendGrid as a backend.
-New features, such as (at the time of writing) support for attachments, we will be adding at our convenience.
+We, as YunoJuno, will be building this app out to support our specific requirements.
+New features will be added at our convenience.

 All of which means, if the app isn't currently supporting _your_ use case, **get involved**!